berkeley-scf/berkeley-scf.github.io/faqs/hosting-shiny-app.md

 CalVisitor does not work.
 If on wireless, connect to *eduroam* after [setting up your wireless passphrase](https://idc.berkeley.edu/mmk).
-For the username, eduroam uses your CalNet login while eduroam uses your CalNet login followed by "@berkeley.edu".
+For the username, eduroam uses your CalNet login while eduroam uses your CalNet login followed by "\@berkeley.edu".

 The [eduroam homepage](https://technology.berkeley.edu/wi-fi) contains information on how to connect to eduroam, links to general CSS IT